cloudmesh/classes/docs/source/assignments.rst

 Discussion D4:
-	   Consider Discussion D4 after Section 4 Please post on topic "Sports and Health Informatics" Which are most interesting job areas; which are likely to make most progress; which one would you work in given similar offers in both fields" and also comment on at least 2 other posts.
+	   Consider Discussion D4 after Section 4 Please post on topic "Sports and Health Informatics":

+	   * Which are most interesting job areas;
+	   * Which are likely to make most progress
+	   * Which one would you work in given similar offers in both fields
+	   * Comment on at least 2 other posts.

 Paper P3:
          This requires to write a paper that is from one to two pages in